Algorithmic Data Analytics, Small Data Matters and Correlation versus Causation: Computability theory for data analytics

-Next to the uncomputability of $K$, another major objection to $K_U$ is its dependence on universal Turing machine $U$.
+Next to the uncomputability of $K$, another major objection to $K_U$ is its dependence on a universal Turing machine $U$.
 It may turn out that:

-This dependency is particularly troublesome for short strings, shorter than, for example, the length of the universal Turing machine on which $K$ for the string is evaluated (typically on the order of hundreds of bits or less---as originally suggested by Kolmogorov himself).
-As pointed out by Gregory Chaitin~\cite{thesis}:
+This dependency is particularly troublesome for small data, e.g., short strings, shorter, for example, than the length of $T$, the universal Turing machine on which $K_T$ is evaluated (typically on the order of hundreds to thousands---a problem originally identified by Kolmogorov himself).
+As pointed out by Chaitin~\citep{thesis}:

 \begin{quotation} ``The theory of algorithmic complexity is of course now widely accepted, but was initially rejected by many because of the fact that algorithmic complexity is on the one hand uncomputable and on the other hand dependent on the choice of universal Turing machine.'' \end{quotation}